matinbavardi/matinbavardi/README.md

 # Matin Bavardi
 ## Professional Profile
-Matin Bavardi is the Chief Technology Officer and Co-founder of [PlayText Software Inc.](https://texi.app/company/), a [BC Benefit Company](https://www.centreforsocialenterprise.com/benefit-company/) dedicated to preserving digital knowledge through innovative plain-text solutions.
+Matin is the Chief Technology Officer and Co-founder of [PlayText Software Inc.](https://texi.app/company/), a [BC Benefit Company](https://www.centreforsocialenterprise.com/benefit-company/) dedicated to preserving digital knowledge through innovative plain-text solutions.

 ## Current Focus: Texi Platform
 As the creator of [Texi](https://texi.app/), Matin has dedicated over a decade to developing a unified platform that revolutionizes how we interact with plain-text.
 Texi represents his vision for: